 Through participation in the Basic Needs Academy, states will:

 To support states in this process, SHEEO will provide each state team with a $60,000 capacity-building sub-grant.
 These funds may be used for technology upgrades, to contract additional analytics capacity, to develop institution-level pilots and collaborations, or to host in-state meetings focused on basic needs reporting.
-SHEEO will also provide states with access to state team coaches and content experts who will provide guidance and technical assistance.
+SHEEO is providing access to state team coaches and higher education state agency experts, Emily House, Carolyn Mata, and Bruce Vandal, who will guide the teams through academy curriculum.
+SHEEO has also partnered with The Hope Center, the Coleridge Initiative, and WestEd’s Data Integration Support Center to provide resources and technical assistance during the academy.